uchicago-cs/cmsc22000/website/content/labs/lab8.md

      - make -C tests/
      - ./tests/test-hgetset

-Go ahead and commit and push this file.
+Before you push this file, make sure that your `cs220-redis-example` repository is activated on Travis (you can do this by going to your [Travis account page](https://travis-ci.org/account/)) Once you've done this, go ahead and commit and push this file.
 The Travis build may take a few minutes; just read ahead before checking the status of your build.

 There are a few differences with the Travis files we've seen previously:

-* The `sudo: required` option tells Travis that we need the ability to run `sudo` (this affects how Travis will launch our build)
 * The `services` option tells Travis that we will need access to Docker's tools, which includes the ability to build and run our own containers.
 * The `before_install` option includes the Docker commands we need to run our container.
 Notice how they're the same as the ones you can run insider your VM.
 We've also included `docker container list` to double-check that our container is running.